kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

          //...omitted.
 See below
      }

-Next the 4-node is "split" into two 2-nodes: one that contains the smallest key in ``node4``, and that will adopt node4's two left most childre; the other will contains node4's largest key, and it will adopt node4's two right most children.
+Next the 4-node is "split" into two 2-nodes: one that contains the smallest key in ``node4``, and that adopts node4's two left most childre; the other will contains node4's largest key and adopts node4's two right most children.
 The smaller 2-node is simply pnode downsized from a 3-node to a 2-node.
 The larger 2-node is allocated on the heap:

 .. code-block:: cpp